jfalxa/pfft/packages/pfft/README.md

 That's where `pfft` comes in.

-It's main goal is to centralize generic boilerplate code in npm packages so it becomes easier to share and update.
+Its main goal is to centralize generic boilerplate code in npm packages so it becomes easier to share and update.
 It hides away most of the complexity of build config and other helpful tools so you can focus on actually coding.
 In the meantime, it gives you the ability to update your configs in only one place and share it between many projects so you won't end up maintaining five thousand parallel configs that are actually doing pretty much the same thing.

 ## Building a preset